home-iq/dev-team-stats-tracker/docs/voicebot-workflow.md

 - For testing purposes, the Prompt Tester webhook can be accessed via the test interface
 - Production webhooks should only be called by authorized systems

-## Document Maintenance

-This documentation should be updated when:
-1. New integrations are added to the workflow
-2. Call scripts or prompts are significantly modified
-3. Data structure in the Google Sheet changes
-4. New workflows are added to the system
-5. API endpoints or credentials are updated
-6. VAPI assistant configurations are modified

-> Code management and documentation repository: https://github.com/home-iq/dev-team-stats-tracker

-Last updated: March 20, 2025

 ## Infrastructure and Hosting

 The system is hosted on dedicated infrastructure to ensure performance and reliability: